Would You Like to Join the NAFA Leadership Team?

 If you ever wanted to help shape the future of the fleet and mobility industry, or if you aspire to be a leader in this ever-evolving profession, NAFA has a great opportunity for you: a seat on the Board of Directors.

 The NAFA Board of Directors is a select group of representatives that determines NAFA’s strategic direction, focus, initiatives, and programs.
-There will be one seat on the Board open for election in the 2020 term, and you may be just the right person to fill it!
+There will be up to six seats on the Board open for election in the 2021 term, and you may be just the right person to fill it!

 In addition to the above, the Nominating Committee will be looking for individuals who are good stewards, have a servant-leader perspective, and enjoy working for the common good of the association and industry.
 In addition, it would be an added benefit if you have experience with, or exposure to, international/global/multi-national fleet and mobility management.